sleepdefic1t/app-bind/docs/RESOURCES.md

-# ARK Ledger App Development Resources
+# Compendia Ledger App Development Resources

 This section contains some useful resources for learning about Ledger and embedded development—which is especially nuanced and requires additional considerations beyond typical crypto development.